 Government Uses Military in Mass Forced Evictions

 Pedro Sebastião, another evictee, told Maka Angola that two children died in the operation.
 “They were running from the helicopters and ended up falling into a drainage ditch.”
-This information was corroborated by other residents.
+Other residents corroborated this information.
 According to Mr. Sebastião, given the level of panic within the community, it wasn’t even possible to hold funerals in the area.
 “The bodies were recovered by the fire brigade and taken to a funeral home, where the families went to get them back, and the wakes were held elsewhere in Luanda,” he said.

 The resident Paulo Miranda told Maka Angola that “the helicopters were flying very close to the ground.”